yugabyte/yugabyte-db/docs/content/latest/reference/configuration/yb-tserver.md

 ##### --rocksdb_universal_compaction_min_merge_width

-Compactions run only if there are at least `rocksdb_universal_compaction_min_merge_width` eligible files and their running total (summation of size of files considered so far) is within `rocksdb_universal_compaction_size_ratio` of the next file in consideration to be included into the same compaction.
+Compactions run only if there are at least `rocksdb_universal_compaction_min_merge_width` eligible files and their running total (summation of size of files considered so far) is in `rocksdb_universal_compaction_size_ratio` of the next file in consideration to be included into the same compaction.

 Default: `4`

 ##### --rocksdb_universal_compaction_size_ratio

-Compactions run only if there are at least `rocksdb_universal_compaction_min_merge_width` eligible files and their running total (summation of size of files considered so far) is within `rocksdb_universal_compaction_size_ratio` of the next file in consideration to be included into the same compaction.
+Compactions run only if there are at least `rocksdb_universal_compaction_min_merge_width` eligible files and their running total (summation of size of files considered so far) is in `rocksdb_universal_compaction_size_ratio` of the next file in consideration to be included into the same compaction.

 Default: `20`